geoscixyz/gpg/content/seismic/reflection/seismic_reflection_introduction.rst

 the seismogram which comes after the first arrival is important.
 Reflection seismic data are acquired in the same manner as refraction data but the processing is considerably different.
-In reflection seismology, seismic records from many sets of shots and receivers are used to generate an ideal seismogram which has reflections that correspond to a vertically traveling wave as shown in the diagram below.
+In reflection seismology, seismic records from many sets of shots and receivers are used to generate a Normal Incidence Reflection Seismogram which has reflections that correspond to a vertically traveling wave as shown in the diagram below.
 The reflections occur at travel times that are determined by the velocity and the length of the travel path in each layer.
 These seismograms are ideal for interpretation.

-The ideal seismograms are acquired at regular distances along the surface and are composited into a seismic section.
+The normal incidence reflection seismograms are acquired at regular distances along the surface and are composited into a seismic section.
 This generates an image of the substructure that can be used in an identical manner to a radar section.
 The examples below illustrate how the seismic images can be interpreted in terms